main banner

 KENNEDY - In proud and loving memory of Flight-Lieut.
 DONALD N. KENNEDY, killed in action at Dieppe in August, 1942, and buried at Les Vertus, Hautot-sur-Mer.
 No letters please.

-His father remained living at that address until his death in 1957.
+Donald's father remained living at Bolshore Road until his death in 1957.
 Donald’s mother did not pass away until 1973 in Child Okeford, Blandford, Dorset.
 Donald had one sister named Margaret, with whom their mother was living at the time of her death in 1973.
 Margaret married George Derek ‘Dick’ Harthan in 1951 and they both worked at the Bryanston Schools in Dorset.
 Margaret passed away in May 2010 without any descendants it appears.

-Compiled by Dennis Burke, 2022, Dublin and Sligo.
-With the assistance of Geoff Copley and the community in Child Okeford & Blanford.
+Compiled by Dennis Burke, 2025, Dublin and Sligo.
+With the assistance of Phil Mills, researcher, Geoff Copley and the community in Child Okeford & Blanford.